openhive-network/HAfAH/README.md

   ../haf/scripts/ci-helpers/build_instance.sh local-develop ../haf/ registry.gitlab.syncad.com/hive/haf/
 ```

-Now you can download block log from location you trust, i.e. [block_log](https://gtg.openhive.network/get/blockchain/compressed/block_log) or skip it to sync from scratch using P2P network.
+Now you can either sync your hived node from scratch via the Hive P2P network or you can download a copy of the blockchain's block_log file from a location you trust (e.g. https://gtg.openhive.network/get/blockchain/compressed/block_log) and replay the block_log.
+The latter method is typically faster, because a replay doesn't re-validate the blocks, but the first method (sync from scratch) requires the least trust.

-To run HAF instance you have to execute:
+To start your HAF instance, type:

 ```
   ../haf/scripts/run_hived_img.sh registry.gitlab.syncad.com/hive/haf/instance:instance-local-develop --name=haf-instance --data-dir=$(pwd)/haf-datadir --replay
 ```

-If you don't have local block_log, please just remove `--replay` option from above command line, to sync blockchain using P2P network.
+If you don't have a local block_log file, just remove the `--replay` option from above command line to get the blockchain blocks using the P2P network via the normal sync procedure.

-It is advisable to use own PostgreSQL config (i.e. to have PostgreSQL logs available locally or specify custom database access permissions).
-To do that, before starting HAF instance just copy [doc/haf_postgresql_conf.d](./doc/haf_postgresql_conf.d) containing configuration files where you can override any PostgreSQL setting.
+It is advisable to have your own custom PostgreSQL config file in order to have PostgreSQL logs available locally and specify custom database access permissions.
+To do that, before starting your HAF instance, just copy [doc/haf_postgresql_conf.d](./doc/haf_postgresql_conf.d) containing configuration files where you can override any PostgreSQL setting.

-Above process should create a `haf-datadir/haf_db_store` subdirectory containig a PostgreSQL database holding HAF data and `haf-datadir/hived.log` containing output of underlying hived process.
+The steps above should create a `haf-datadir/haf_db_store` subdirectory containig a PostgreSQL database holding HAF data and `haf-datadir/hived.log` containing the output of the underlying hived process.

-Use `docker container stop haf-instance` to safely stop service.
+Use `docker container stop haf-instance` to safely stop the service.

 See [dockerized deployment details](./doc/HAF_Detailed_Deployment.md#building-and-deploying-haf-inside-a-docker-container) for further details.